IntelPython/dpbench/README.md

     -i [IMPLEMENTATIONS], --implementations [IMPLEMENTATIONS]
                             Comma separated list of implementations.
 Use --all-implementations to load all available implementations.
     -a, --all-implementations, --no-all-implementations
-                            If set, all available implementations will be loaded. (default: False) --version             show program's version number and exit -r [RUN_ID], --run-id [RUN_ID]
+                            If set, all available implementations will be loaded.
+    --version             show program's version number and exit -r [RUN_ID], --run-id [RUN_ID]
                             run_id to perform actions on.
 Use --last-run to use latest available run, or leave empty to create new one.
     --last-run, --no-last-run
-                            Sets run_id to the latest run_id from the database. (default: False) -d [RESULTS_DB], --results-db [RESULTS_DB]
+                            Sets run_id to the latest run_id from the database.
+    -d [RESULTS_DB], --results-db [RESULTS_DB]
                             Path to a database to store results.
     --log-level [{critical,fatal,error,warning,info,debug}]